greciasantana/Pinpoints-of-immigration/README.md

 ## Reasons of Immigration

 I did some external research to get an accurate general idea of why people leave their country of birth and immigrate to the United States.
-The article [The Most Common Reasons Why People Immigrate to US] (https://sandiegoimmigrationlawcenter.com/the-most-common-reasons-why-people-immigrate-to-us/) gives broad reasons and elaborates them.
+The article [The Most Common Reasons Why People Immigrate to US] (https://sandiegoimmigrationlawcenter.com/the-most-common-reasons-why-people-immigrate-to-us/ "The Most Common Reasons Why People Immigrate to US) gives broad reasons and elaborates them.

 ## Data